Spheres of Injustice

 Author

 Bruno Perreau is Cynthia L. Reed Professor of French Studies at MIT and a Faculty Affiliate at the Center for European Studies, Harvard University.
-He is the author of a dozen books including The Politics of Adoption and Queer Theory: The French Response.
+He is the author of a dozen books including The Politics of Adoption (MIT Press) and Queer Theory: The French Response.

 Read more